 The New York Branch has limited derivatives activities.
 Occasionally the New York Branch enters into swap deal for the purpose of hedging.
-As of December 31, 2012, however, the branch has had no outstanding swaps.
+As of March 31,2018, the branch has NIL outstanding interest swaps and forward exchange contracts.

 At present, the Bank is not required to register as a "Swap Dealer" or "Major Swap Participant," because the aggregate notional amount of swap transactions with U.S. persons is well below the threshold of US\$ 8 billion.